bitprj/Intro-To-Serverless/README.md

 | 4      | Bunnimage App |   Create a Frontend that allows users interact with the Bunnimage API which stores and retrieves images.                                                                             |

 ### **Week 1** - Get Started with Azure Functions!
-This week, students build projects to get started with Azure Functions, Cloud Engineering, and Javascript!
-In addition, they will set up their development environment, familiarizing themselves with various developer toolsg like Github and Postman.
+Build projects to get started with Azure Functions, Cloud Engineering, and Javascript!
+In addition, set up your development environment with various developer tools like Github and Postman.

 | Category  | Assignment       | Description                                                                         | Learning Objectives                                                                  |
 |-----------|------------------|-------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|